jridgewell/Going/README.md

 # You may receive already sent values
 ch.receive # => 1

-# Closed channels throw when there are no more messages
-catch :close do
+begin
     ch.receive
+rescue StopIteration
+    # Closed channels raise StopIteration when there are no more messages
 end
 ```